unahouExosite/docs/portals/README.md

 #### Response

 On success, response has HTTP status 200 and body is a list of data points.
-See the contents of `"data"` from a [data source object](#data-source-object) for details.
+See the contents of `"data"`.

+* `"data"` is an array of data points.
+A data point has a unit timestamp and a value.

+    * `{unix-timestamp}` is a [Unix timestamp](http://en.wikipedia.org/wiki/Unix_time), measured in number of seconds since the epoch.

+    * `{value}` may be a string, int, or float depending on the data source type.

 On failure, response has HTTP status of 400 or greater.